AmherstCollege/qualtrics2ess/README.md

 pip install openpyxl<br><br>
 If pip isn't available: [Download and install pip](https://pypi.org/project/pip/)<br><br>
 Otherwise, CSV files will be generated, and Excel can be used to convert them.<br><br>
+c.
 Alternative to steps 2a and 2b: [Download and install Anaconda](https://www.anaconda.com/products/individual), providing a single python installation along with a useful collection of Python libraries.

 3. Install the [RCV Universal Tabulator](https://github.com/BrightSpots/rcv).

 ## Running qualtrics2ess

 1. qualtrics2ess.py is a python-language script.
-You must use python to run it in a command-line environment, the terminal on Macintosh, the CMD or PowerShell on Windows, or a shell on Unix.
+You must use python to run it in a command-line environment: the terminal on Macintosh, the CMD or PowerShell on Windows, or a shell on Unix.
 The command is:

 ```
 python qualtrics2ess.py qualtricsfile.cvr